kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 Cron is stateless, meaning it does not keep track of the last time a job ran.
 It's a glorified pattern matching system that regularly compares the expression against the current time to see if the pipeline should run.

-You could try forcing a cron expression that represents every 4 days by hard-coding every 4th day (eg. 1st, 5th, 9th, 13th, ... of the month).
-But you'd have an issue at the end of the month; the DAG would run on the 29th of this month and the 1st of next month, which would break the every-4-days goal.
+You could try forcing a cron expression by hard-coding every 4th day (eg. 1st, 5th, 9th, 13th, ... of the month).
+But you'd have an issue at the end of the month; the DAG would run on the 29th of this month and the 1st of next month, which would break the "every 4 days" goal.

 This is where frequency-based scheduling comes into place.
-Python's [timedelta object](https://docs.python.org/3/library/datetime.html#timedelta-objects) can be supplied to the `schedule` parameter to schedule DAGs at a regular frequency.
+Python's [timedelta object](https://docs.python.org/3/library/datetime.html#timedelta-objects) can be supplied to the `schedule` parameter to trigger DAGs at a regular frequency.

 ```python
 from datetime import datetime, timedelta